entrypoint-lv/DataTableQueryBuilder/docs/guide/advanced/custom-search-sort.md

 A common example would be the `CompanyName` column, that needs to be filtered by `companyId` value from `<select>` element that exists on the same page.

-In this case, you may add the `CompanyId` property to the projection model:
+One way to achieve this is to add the `CompanyId` property to the projection model:

 ::: code-group